dpt/The-Great-Escape-in-C/README.md

 ## Current State of the Code
 ### Does it build?
+Yes.
 The build will complete but with numerous warnings.
 Many of the currently implemented routines have chunks of code absent, as-yet unused variables, or do not correctly ‘join up’ with others.

 Code which does not build is disabled using `#if 0`.
 This keeps as much of the working code visible to the compiler as possible, allowing mistakes to be caught early.

 ### Does it run?
 Sort of!
-The Xcode build will run to the (very early) main menu code and then get stuck in a loop at that point waiting on keyboard input.
+The Xcode build will run to the main menu, animate the flag waving and allow selections to be made.
+You can define keys, but when you start the game for real it will crash.

-There isn’t yet any screen, sound or input handling code hooked up to the `ZXSpectrum` library, so even if the game could run further there wouldn’t be anything to see.

 ## Current Builds
-Only the OS X hosted builds are currently being worked on.
+Only the OS X-hosted builds are currently being worked on.

 ### OS X
 There are two ways to build the code on OS X: Makefile-based or Xcode-based:

 #### Makefile
 The Makefile build compiles the code using clang, and offers some other handy options, like running an [analysis](http://clang-analyzer.llvm.org/) pass, generating [ctags](http://ctags.sourceforge.net/), running the source through [splint](http://www.splint.org/) and reformatting the source code through [astyle](http://astyle.sourceforge.net/).

 ```
 dave@macbook platform/generic $ make
 Usage:
   build		Build
+  clean		Clean a previous build
   analyze	Perform a clang analyze run
   lint		Perform a lint run
   tags		Generate tags
+  cscope	Generate cscope database
   astyle	Run astyle on the source
+  docs		Generate docs

 MODE=<release|debug>
 ```

 To build:

 ```
 cd platform/generic
 make build